dedalozzo/www.elephantoncouch.com/_docs/index.md

 ## Helpful Hints

-Throughout this guide there are a number of small-but-handy pieces of information that can make using Jekyll easier, more interesting, and less hazardous.
+Throughout this guide there are a number of small-but-handy pieces of information that can make using EoC easier, more interesting, and less hazardous.
 Here’s what to look out for.

 <div class="note">